angular/angular/aio/content/guide/styleguide.md

-While components in dedicated folders are widely preferred, another option for small apps is to keep components flat (not in a dedicated folder).
+While components in dedicated folders are widely preferred, another option for small applications is to keep components flat (not in a dedicated folder).
 This adds up to four files to the existing folder, but also reduces the folder nesting.
 Whatever you choose, be consistent.